-The Honors Undergraduate Research Program (HURP) is pleased to announce the availbility of funds to support eligible students in attending research confrences.
+The Honors Undergraduate Research Program (HURP) is pleased to announce the availability of funds to support eligible students in attending research conferences.
 Applications for both in-person and virtual conferences are welcome!

 The Honors Undergraduate Research Program (HURP) provides grants for Honors students to travel to regional, national, and international conferences and meetings to present their research.
 Awards for in-person conferences are limited to $750 and virtual conferences are limited to $150.
-Travel awards are available throughout the year.
 Students are encouraged to help leverage the Shackouls Honors College's resources by also seeking funding through their academic department, college and/or other sources.
 Application for funds must be made prior to conference attendance and payment.
-Travel arrangements must be made through the student or faculty mentor's home department and the arranging department will be reimbursed the awarded funding after travel has been completed through the University.
+Travel arrangements must be made through the student or faculty mentor's home department.
+The arranging department will be reimbursed the awarded funding after travel has been completed through the University.

 - Submit a letter of recommendation from your faculty mentor.

-It is your responsibility to check with your research mentor as to whether or not your research project is restricted (i.e. classified, export controlled (EAR/ITAR), proprietary or other restriction).
-If your mentor identifies your research as restricted, the release of any information to the public must be coordinated with the Office of Research Security to obtain required authorizations before release.
+It is the student’s responsibility to check with their research mentor as to whether or not their research project is restricted (i.e., classified, export controlled (EAR/ITAR), proprietary or other restriction).
+If the research is classified as restricted, the release of any information to the public must be coordinated with the Office of Research Compliance & Security to obtain required authorizations before release.
 Severe penalties, both civil and criminal, may result if restricted information is made public without the proper authorizations.

-- Work with your home department or faculty mentor's department in a timely manner to coordinate all travel and purchases for conference attendance.
+- Work with your home department or faculty mentor's department in a timely manner to coordinate all travel and purchases related to conference attendance.

 - Present your work at the MSU Undergraduate Research Symposium, held each spring and summer.